 Interest may be earned on net cash credit balances.
-A 0.05% interest rate shall apply to Non-IRA accounts accruing at least $1 of interest per month.
+A 0.15% interest rate (fifteen basis points) shall apply to Non-IRA accounts accruing at least $1 of interest per month.

 A negative cash balance in a Cash account is subject to an interest charge.
 Interest on any debit balance will start accruing after settlement date of a purchase.
 It is possible a debit balance may also be created as the result of a fee charge.
 The interest rate shall be equal to the Pershing Base Lending Rate (PBLR) plus 300 basis points.

 Disclaimer: Trading Direct is a deep-discount broker, who does not provide investment advice.
 All orders are unsolicited.
 Use of margin entails risk, and is not suitable for all investors.
 Clients may make or lose money with investments.
 Obtain and review a Margin Agreement & Disclosure Statement from the Document Center, or contact us with any questions.